-- High school diploma or a recognized equivalent such as the GED. - Students must submit proof of high school graduation or a recognized equivalency certificate (GED) to the institution by providing the institution with the diploma, transcript confirming graduation, GED certificate or other equivalent documentation, a copy of which will be placed in the student file. - Applicants are informed of their acceptance status shortly after all required information is received and the applicants' qualifications are reviewed. - · Applicants who determine that they would like to apply for admission will complete an enrollment agreement.

-- Students may apply for entry at any time.
+- High school diploma or a recognized equivalent such as the GED is required for admittance.
+Applicants will be required to sign an "Attestation Regarding High School Graduation or Equivalency" indicating they meet the school's requirements for admission. - High school seniors who are accepted on a conditional basis must sign an "Attestation Regarding High School Graduation or Equivalency" following graduation and prior to starting classes. - High school seniors who are accepted on a conditional basis must sign an "Attestation Regarding High School Graduation or Equivalency" following graduation and prior to starting classes. - All applicants will be required to submit one of the following: - 1) Completed Attestation regarding high school graduation or equivalency or - 2) Proof of High School graduation (POG) (i.e. copy of diploma or transcript) or - 3) Proof of a recognized equivalency certificate (GED) or other equivalent documentation. - Applicants are informed of their acceptance status shortly after all required information is received and the applicants' qualifications are reviewed. - Upon acceptance into the school, applicants who are enrolling will complete an enrollment agreement. - Students may apply for entry at any time.
 Students are responsible for meeting the requirements of the catalog in effect at the time of enrollment. - Re-entry students are subject to all program requirements, policies, and procedures as stated in the school catalog in effect at the time of re-entry.
 All re-entering students must sign a new enrollment agreement.

-PROGRAM SPECIFIC ADMISSIONS REQUIREMENTS